Why Exterior Flashing Develops Leaks

 Frequently Asked Questions About Why Exterior Flashing Develops Leaks

-Why does flashing leak even after resealing?
+Why does exterior flashing leak even after caulking?

-Does poor installation always cause flashing leaks?
+Is poor installation the only reason exterior flashing leaks?

 Improper installation is a leading cause, but not the only one.
 Aging materials, structural movement, and environmental exposure can also lead to failure over time.